connexcs/docs/docs/apps/components/alert.md

 |**Show Icon**|Displays/Hides the symbol associated with each **Type** of alert|<img src= "/apps/components/img/alert_showicon2.png">|
 |**Attribute Action**|Enable **Hidden** action to hide the alert|<img src= "/apps/components/img/alert_arrtibuteaction.png">|

-!!!
-Note
+## Steps to use the Components

-    [Click here](https://bani-appsection--connexcs-docs.netlify.app/apps/page-builder/#steps-to-use-components-in-the-page-builder) for the detailed steps on how to use the components.
+[Click here](https://bani-appsection--connexcs-docs.netlify.app/apps/page-builder/#steps-to-use-components-in-the-page-builder target="_blank") for the detailed steps on how to use the components.